-Iprodione (Rovral, Iprodione) is formulated as a 50% wettable powder and a 4 lb/gal flowable formulation.
-Iprodione is highly effective for control of brown rot blossom blight on stone fruits.
+Iprodione (Rovral, Iprodione, Meteor) is highly effective for control of brown rot blossom blight on stone fruits (Group 2 fungicide).
 It is especially effective at inhibiting spore production by the brown rot fungus, and therefore is particularly recommended in wet years conducive to rapid disease buildup.
 This material has 24- to 48-hr post-infection activity against blossom blight infections.
-Iprodione cannot be applied after petal
+Iprodione cannot be applied after petal fall.

 Kresoxim-Methyl (Sovran) is a strobilurin fungicide.
 Like the other strobilurin fungicides (e.g., Abound, Flint), Sovran is an excellent protectant, and will be most reliable when used in this manner.
 Sovran has some kickback activity against apple scab, but it is not as effective in this mode as the sterol inhibitors once were.
 However, Sovran reduces spore production from the lesions that are present when the fungicide is applied.
 Sovran provides good control of powdery mildew, but it is only moderately effective against cedar apple rust and weak against quince rust.
 Sovran provides excellent control of sooty blotch and flyspeck.
 Sovran provides good to very good control of black rot and fair control of bitter rot.